islamsabry2008/Github-Store/README.md

 ---

-## ✅ Pros / Why use Github Store?
+## ✅ Pros / Why use GitHub Store?

 - **No more hunting through GitHub releases**
   See only repos that actually ship binaries for your platform.

 - **Knows what you installed**
-  Tracks apps installed via Github Store (Android) and highlights when new releases are available, so you can update them without hunting through GitHub again.
+  Tracks apps installed via GitHub Store (Android) and highlights when new releases are available, so you can update them without hunting through GitHub again.

 - **Always the latest release**
   Installs are guaranteed to come from the latest published release; the changelog you see is